sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-non-uac.md

 		- **Web-based Ads** (this page)
 		- [Troubleshooting & FAQs](/pages/deep-linked-ads/google-ads-troubleshooting.md)

-!!! warning "**Enabling Required**"
-		Before you can leverage our integration with Google Ads, you must **[Enable the Google Ads integration](/pages/deep-linked-ads/google-ads-enable.md)** in your Branch dashboard.

 Whereas Universal App Campaigns are focused solely on the single conversion type of `app download`, you can leverage other Google Ads campaign types - **Search, Display, Shopping, Video Ads** - to expand your marketing efforts that enable both app and web conversions.

 ## Requirements